karthik-n-hebbar/CodSoft_Tasks/Task_5/README.md

 # 📉 Data Science: Credit Card Fraud Detection 📉

-Thrilled to showcase my accomplishment in **CodSoft**'s Task 5 – a rewarding journey into the world of data science, with a focused emphasis on Credit Card Fraud Detection.
-Guided by CodSoft's expertise, I dived into crucial aspects of data analysis, preprocessing, visualization, model training, and evaluation, all aimed at contributing significantly to the vital field of fraud prevention.
+I'm excited to present my accomplishment in **CodSoft**'s Task 5 – an insightful journey into the world of data science, specifically focusing on Credit Card Fraud Detection.
+With CodSoft's guidance, I delved into essential aspects such as data analysis, preprocessing, visualization, model training, and evaluation, all aimed at contributing to the critical field of fraud prevention.

 ## Key Highlights: